Kallum Higginbotham

-Kallum Michael Higginbotham (born 15 June 1989) is an English footballer who plays as a winger for Kelty Hearts.
-He can also play as a striker.
+Kallum Michael Higginbotham (born 15 June 1989) is an English footballer who plays as a winger for Bonnyrigg Rose.

 Higginbotham started his football career as a youth player at Salford City and then in Oldham Athletic's reserve squad.
 Having failed to break into the first team at Boundary Park, Higginbotham joined League One side Rochdale in 2007.
 He was later loaned to Accrington Stanley, having fallen out of favour.
 He joined Scottish First Division side Falkirk in June 2010, where he enjoyed two successful seasons with the club.
 Higginbotham left Falkirk in 2012 and joined Huddersfield Town, where he spent the majority of his time on loan at Barnsley, Carlisle and Motherwell.
 Higginbotham failed to establish himself at Huddersfield and subsequently joined newly promoted Scottish Premiership side Partick Thistle in 2013.
 After spending a season with Kilmarnock, Higginbotham moved to newly promoted Scottish Championship side Dunfermline Athletic in 2016 where he spent three seasons.
+Higginbotham also had three seasons at Kelty Hearts until he left the club to join Tranent.
+After a year with Tranent he left the lowland league outfit to join Scottish league two side Bonnyrigg Rose Athletic for the forthcoming 2024-25 season.
+In the January transfer window he signed for Scottish league Two side East Fife until the end of 2024-25 season.

 Career

 Rochdale

 Born in Salford, Greater Manchester, Higginbotham started his career at Salford City before joining Oldham Athletic at 18 years of age.
 Despite a half-decent scoring record in the reserves at Oldham he never made it into the first team at Boundary Park.
-His most notable moment while at the Latics was his hat-trick in the Lancs Youth Cup Final, against his later employers Rochdale.
+His most notable moment while at the Latics was his hat-trick in the Lancs Youth Cup final, against his later employers Rochdale.

 Higginbotham was released by Oldham one year into his youth trainee contract, and joined Rochdale to complete the last year, hoping to persuade manager Keith Hill to offer him a professional contract.
 Higginbotham wore the number 18 shirt for the 2007–08 season.
 His debut came for Rochdale in a friendly against Rossendale United, in which he scored the winning goal.

 During the 2007–08 season, Higginbotham became a regular in the first-team at Spotland, finding himself in favour over out-of-sorts winger Ben Muirhead.
 His first league goal came on 5 December when he scored against Accrington Stanley in a 2–1 win for Rochdale.
 The 2008–09 season saw Higginbotham displaced by the emergence of Will Buckley and he spent two spells on loan to Accrington Stanley, firstly moving on 16 October 2008, for one month and then returning for another two months on 23 January 2009.
 At the end of the season he was placed on the transfer list.
 In Rochdale's promotion season he scored the league's Goal of the Year with a beautiful volley from the halfway line at Accrington Stanley in a 4–2 victory.